RIDX

 All SRC_IDs are associated with a single 'default' DOC_ID, which is created alongside the new source.
 The DOCS table requires that a unique constraint of a ‘SRC_ID / RIDX’ combination be enforced.
 Because multi-field unique constraints in Oracle cannot accept ‘null’ in any field, the string ‘default’ is used for the RIDX field when no RIDX has been specified.

-If a depositor decides to not associate an RIDX to one of their CIDXs, AIDXs or Activities the loader will automatically assign the default RIDX and DOC_ID for this SRC_ID.
+If a depositor decides to not associate an RIDX to one of their CIDXs, AIDXs or Activities by leaving the field blank, the loader will automatically assign the default RIDX and DOC_ID for this SRC_ID.
+Using an RIDX which does not match any other RIDX defined in the Source would have the same effect as leaving the RIDX blank.
 The default DOC_ID can be manually edited by the ChEMBL administrator in consultation with the depositor if this was the result of a data error rather than intentional.

 Last updated